Trinitas Regional Medical Center - Child/Adolescent Outpatient and Adolescent DBT Externship

 Estimated hours/week of individual supervision: 1-2 hours; additional as needed

 Estimated hours/week of didactics: Externs are required to read Dialectical behavior therapy with suicidal adolescents by Miller, A.L., Rathus, J.H., & Linehan, M.M. and Cognitive-behavioral treatment of borderline personality disorder by Linehan, M. before the start of externship.
-In the first few months of externship, externs will participate in weekly two-hour trainings on conducting DBT.
+In the first few months of externship, externs will participate in weekly two-hour trainings on conducting DBT on Thursday and/or Friday mornings (depending on scheduling).
 Externs will also have the opportunity to participate in unit-wide treatment meetings (biweekly), as well as seminars (weekly or biweekly) offered to psychology interns participating in the APA-accredited predoctoral internship at Trinitas, depending on the days that externs are at the COPU

 General Program Information